 The Soderglen facility is owned by TransAlta Renewables.
-Soderglen is a 71 MW facilitythat consists of 47 1.5 MW GE SLE wind turbines on 65-metre towers, and is located southwest of Fort Macleod.
+Soderglen is a 71 MW facility located southwest of Fort Macleod.
 This facility began commercial operations in September 2006.
 The Soderglen wind facility creates EPCs under the TIER system.
 TransAlta Renewables owns the facility equally with CNOOC Petroleum North America ULC.
-We acquire the generation from the facility pursuant to a Renewables PPA, and subsequently sell 50 per cent of such generation in the Alberta spot market (which excludes that portion of generation that is owned by CNOOC Petroleum North America ULC).
+We acquire 50 per cent of the the generation from the facility pursuant to a Renewables PPA, and subsequently sell such generation in the Alberta spot market (which excludes that portion of generation that is owned by CNOOC Petroleum North America ULC).